xuechunL/cinemo-react/README.md

    - Use CSS Modules for component-specific styles
    - Use Sass for complex styling patterns and organization
    - Use Tailwind for layout and utility classes
-   - Leverage Tailwind's @apply in Sass for consistency
+   - Use clsx for handling multiple class names in components

 ### Best Practices